Reconstructing Test Labels from Noisy Loss Functions: Empirical Analysis

-We now present our empirical evaluation of label inference attacks on cross-entropy loss and its extensions (see Appendix~\ref{app:experiments} for additional results)\footnote{All experiments are run on a 64-bit machine with 2.6GHz 6-Core processor, using the standard IEEE-754 double precision format.
+We now present an empirical evaluation of our label inference attacks.
+We analyze the following datasets: \begin{CompactItemize} \item {\bf{Titanic}}~\citep{titanic}: a binary classification dataset (2201 rows) on the survival status of passengers. \item {\bf{IMDB}}~\citep{imdb}: a binary classification dataset (25000 rows) on the movie reviews. \item {\bf{Satellite}}~\citep{satellite}: a six-class classification dataset (6430 rows) on the satellite images of soil. \item {\bf{MNIST}}~\citep{mnist}: a ten-class classification dataset (70000 rows) on handwritten digits. \item {\bf{CIFAR}}~\citep{cifar10}: a ten-class classification dataset (60000 rows) on color images. \end{CompactItemize} As our attacks construct prediction vectors that are independent of the dataset contents, we ignore the dataset features in our experiments, but all the labels of the dataset are considered for the attack\footnote{All experiments are run on a 64-bit machine with 2.6GHz 6-Core processor, using the standard IEEE-754 double precision format.
 For reproducibility, the code is included as part of the supplementary material.}.
-We use the following datasets for our analysis.
-As our attacks construct prediction vectors that are independent of the dataset contents, we ignore the dataset features in our experiments.
-All the labels of the dataset are considered for the attack. \begin{CompactItemize} \item {\bf{Titanic}}~\cite{titanic}: a binary classification dataset (2201 rows) on the survival status of passengers. \item {\bf{Iris}}~\cite{iris}: a three-class classification dataset (150 rows) on the Iris species. \item {\bf{Satellite}}~\cite{satellite}: a six-class classification dataset (6430 rows) on the satellite images of soil. \end{CompactItemize} We consider three common loss functions mentioned in Section~\ref{sec:logloss}: multiclass cross-entropy, softmax cross-entropy, and sigmoid cross-entropy (deferred to Appendix~\ref{app:experiments}).
-As a baseline, for the binary labeled dataset (Titanic) with the cross-entropy loss, we implemented the label inference attack of Aggarwal~\emph{et al.}\ \citep{aggarwal2021icml} (see Theorem~\ref{thm:from_icml}, Appendix~\ref{app:experiments} for a restatement of their main result).
+We consider four common loss functions arising from Sections~\ref{sec:linearly_separable} and \ref{sec:logloss}, two of which are multiclass losses (multiclass cross-entropy (\Klogloss~\eqref{eq:multi_class_log_loss}) and softmax cross-entropy~\eqref{eq:softmax}), and the other two are binary losses (binary Itakura-Saito (\textsc{ISLoss}~\eqref{eq:IS}) and sigmoid cross-entropy~\eqref{eq:sigmoid_definition}).
+As a baseline, for the binary labeled dataset (Titanic) with the (plain) cross-entropy loss, we implemented the label inference attack of~\citep{aggarwal2021icml}.
+We also present additional experimental results in Appendix~\ref{app:experiments}.

-We start with the distinction between our experiments and Algorithm~\LabelInf, which is presented in the $\textsc{APA}$ model.
-For example in the multiclass cross-entropy loss (\Klogloss) case, to simulate Algorithm~\LabelInf on a finite precision machine, we must be able to differentiate $\min_{i,k}\theta_{i,k}$ from 0 (or else the label inference will be ambiguous).
+We start with the distinction between our experiments and the approach outlined in \LabelInf, which is presented in the arbitrary precision model.
+For \Klogloss, simulating \LabelInf on a finite precision machine must be able to differentiate $\min_{i,k}\theta_{i,k}$ from 0 (or else the label inference will be ambiguous).
 A rough analysis (from Theorem~\ref{thm:multi_class_proof}) gives that $\phi=\Omega(2^{NK}N\tau)$ bits are required to make this distinction.
-This bound hides constant factors and is likely not tight, but gives an idea of how arithmetic precision plays a role in our experiments.
+This bound hides constant factors, but gives an idea of how arithmetic precision plays a role in our experiments.